rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson1-kubechaos.md

 ```
 kubectl get pods -w
 ```
-Next, in a new terminal, run the following `kubectle scale` command:
+Next, in a new terminal, run the following `kubectl scale` command:
 ```
 kubectl scale deployment kubechaos --replicas=3
 ```